yuhangwang/GCC4.7/README.md

 make install
 ```

-**Reminder: make sure the prerequisite library files are in the **LD_LIBRARY_PATH** environmental variable.

 ### Portability
-The following dynamic library files have been added to the lib64/ subfolder to increase the portability of the binary form of GCC:
+The following dynamic library files have been added to the **lib64/** subfolder to increase the portability of the binary form of GCC:
 * libppl_c.so.4 (copied from /home/steven/install/libppl/0.11/lib/libppl_c.so.4.0.0)
 * libppl.so.9   (copied from /home/steven/install/libppl/0.11/lib/libppl.so.9.0.0)
 * libpwl.so.5   (copied from /home/steven/install/libppl/0.11/lib/libpwl.so.5.0.0)